TECHNICAL DESCRIPTION

 The fans are connected to a common ventilation duct, which exhausts the air through the roof.

-In kitchens, a connection point is provided for the extractor hood, but the hood itself is not included in the price and must be installed by the customer.
+In the kitchens, there is a connection point for the extractor hood, but the hood itself is not included in the price, it has to be installed by the customer, who also has to build the connection between the hood and the connection point.

 V.9 Fire protection and smoke-free staircase